wellcometrust/grants_tagger/docs/literature_review.md

 Last update: 12 Jan 2020

-Transformers review
+# Transformers review

 * Pre training on domain data from scratch is the best approach
 * A more computation efficient approach, if your dataset is small, is to create an expanded data from bringing the closest examples from the domain and pre training there
 * Training from scratch a smaller BERT performs much worse than distilling a bigger BERT into a smaller one

-# Don't stop pre training
+## Don't stop pre training
 https://www.aclweb.org/anthology/2020.acl-main.740.pdf
+Gururangan et al, 2020

 ![dapt and tapt](https://user-images.githubusercontent.com/4975761/104292786-ed369580-54c5-11eb-98c1-f67fef49ef0c.png)